karkandea/vault-api/debug-backend-aps.md

-Id	RefId	Category	Description	DescLen
+SELECT Id, RefId, Category, Description
-136214	12273	INV	ShoppingCart	12
+FROM Attachment
-136215	12273	INV	ShoppingCart	12
+WHERE RefId = 12273 AND Category = 'INV' AND Description = 'ShoppingCart'